Katya-Semeniuk/task-nest/README.md

 - [Moment Library](https://www.npmjs.com/package/moment) - A JavaScript date library for parsing, validating, manipulating, and formatting dates.
 Justification: I used to change the date display format.
 - [Font Awesome](https://fontawesome.com/) - Icon library.
 Justification: I used it as one of the resources for adding icons to the project.
 - [React Icons](https://react-icons.github.io/react-icons/) - Icon library.
 Justification: I used it as another option for adding icons to the project.
+- [React Notification](https://www.npmjs.com/package/react-notifications?activeTab=readme) - Icon library.
+Justification: I used it as another option for adding icons to the project.
 - [Chrome dev tools](https://developers.google.com/web/tools/chrome-devtools/) - Developer tool.
 Justification: I used this for debugging of the code and checking site for responsiveness
 - [Cloudinary](https://cloudinary.com/) - File storage.
 Justification: I used this to store static files.
 - [Git](https://git-scm.com/) - Version control system.
 Justification: I used this for version control and to push the code to GitHub.